unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 Zero Noise Extrapolation
 *********************************************

-Zero noise extrapolation has two main components: noise scaling and extrapolation.
+Zero noise extrapolation is an error mitigation technique in which an expectation value is computed at different noise levels and, as a second step, the ideal expectation value is inferred extrapolating the measured results to the zero-noise limit.

+Both steps---noise scaling and extrapolation---can be applied with Mitiq.
+The corresponding sub-modules are :mod:`mitiq.zne.scaling` and :mod:`mitiq.zne.inference`.

 .. _guide_zne_folding: